offcentric/slack-archiver/README.md

    ````

 ### Slack App set up
-1. Log into Slack, go to https://api.slack.com/apps/.
+1. Log into Slack, then go to https://api.slack.com/apps/.
 2. Click "Create New App" button, select "From scratch".
 3. Enter "Archiver" as App Name, and select the workspace to which you want to add the app.
 4. Click Create App button.